 We must do our own heavy lifting, because of the imbalanced power dynamic.

-To hold a space with depth is to be devoted to a vision or outcome that elevates and includes all beings (and all parts of ourselves), to have the humility and presence to know that we do not have all the answers and are not better than anyone else, and to be willing to be met with anything (including our own emotions) and stand fully present – responding with courage, compassion, curiosity, and care – in the face of it.
+It’s having the humility and presence to know that we do not have all the answers and are not better than anyone else, and to be willing to be met with anything (including our own emotions) and stand fully present – responding with courage, compassion, curiosity, and care – in the face of it.